TaylanUB/scheme-bytestructures/README.md

       (make-bytestructure-descriptor
         `(,bs:vector 5 ,uint8-v3)))

-The size of the structure described a bytestructure descriptor can be acquired with `bytestructure-descriptor-size`.
-Some complicated descriptors might have dynamic size though, in which case this procedure cannot be used.
+The size of a descriptor, or rather, the size of the described structure, is asked via `bytestructure-descriptor-size`.
+Some descriptors might have dynamic sizes though, in which case the procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.

 The "simple" type